What is Mechanical Testing?

 Defect elimination projects

 Boiler combustion testing

 Imbedded system development

 National instruments® and Labview® system development and integration

-Specialist Capability: ONLINE MONITORING SYSTEM FOR GEARLESS AND LOW-SPEED GEAR DRIVES
+Specialist Capability: ONLINE MONITORING SYSTEM FOR LOW-SPEED GEARLESS AND GEAR DRIVES

-Verico’s online condition monitoring and reporting system is used for automated detection and reporting of faults in gearless and low-speed gear drives such as SAG (semi-autogenous grinding) mills and HPGR (high pressure grinding rolls) drives.
+Verico’s online condition monitoring and reporting system is used for automated detection and reporting of faults in low-speed gearless and gear drives such as SAG (semi-autogenous grinding) mills and HPGR (high pressure grinding rolls) drives.